Opioids for Chronic Aches & Pains

 But there are so many problems.
 We joke about “the good stuff” like it’s a given that it will do the job if anything will, but satisfaction is far from guaranteed.

-- They don’t work at all on quite a few people for a variety of reasons, including genetic immunity to them.
+- They don’t work at all or well for quite a few people for a variety of reasons, including genetic immunity.

-- They are generally ineffective for chronic pain (non-cancer) in particular, and can actually backfire, which is nightmare fuel.
+- They are generally underwhelming for common kinds of body pain, and can actually backfire, which is nightmare fuel.
+However, they certainly can be effective for some chronic pain patients.

-- It’s not even clear that they are actually effective for acute pain!
+- It’s not even clear that opioids are effective for acute pain.
 Fun fact.

 - And, of course, they are dangerously addictive.
 Extremely dangerous.